Inhaled Corticosteroids Overview and Practice Questions Vector

 95. What are the side effects of glucocorticoids?

-96. What is the primary reason for using aerosolized glucocorticoids versus systemic ones?
+96. What is the primary reason for using aerosolized glucocorticoids instead of systemic ones?

-97. How must one withdraw an adrenally suppressed patient from oral corticosteroid treatment?
+97. How should an adrenally suppressed patient be withdrawn from oral corticosteroid treatment?

-The oral agent is tapered off slowly while the aerosolized corticosteroids are started.
+The oral corticosteroid should be tapered off slowly while introducing aerosolized corticosteroids.

-In the morning at 8 am (night shift work can interfere with the cycle).
+In the morning at around 8 AM (night shift work can interfere with this natural rhythm).

 99. How do corticosteroids act?

-The act as though they are preparing the body for a period of starvation and dehydration by mobilizing energy stores into glucose and glycogen (glucocorticoids) and conserving water by reducing urine production (mineralocorticoids).
+They prepare the body for starvation and dehydration by mobilizing energy stores into glucose and glycogen (glucocorticoids) and conserving water by reducing urine production (mineralocorticoids).

 100. What should a patient always do after using an inhaled corticosteroid?

-They should always rinse out their mouth and spit in order to prevent oral thrush.
+Rinse their mouth and spit to prevent oral thrush (candidiasis).

 Final Thoughts